catalyst-cloud/catalystcloud-docs/source/orchestration.rst

   orchestration service (Heat) is "ec2-user".
 This is done to retain compatibility with the AWS CloudFormation service.

-The following heat Heat Orchestration Template (HOT) is a simple example that illustrates how to launch a single instance on the Catalyst Cloud using the Heat orchestration service.
+The following Heat Orchestration Template (HOT) is a simple example that illustrates how to launch a single instance on the Catalyst Cloud using the Heat orchestration service.
 For a more interactive example of how to create an instance using a HOT template, please refer to